Guantanamo Bay Naval Base: Spanish colonial era

 The area surrounding Guantanamo Bay was originally inhabited by the Taíno people.
 On 30 April 1494, Christopher Columbus, on his second voyage, arrived and spent the night.
 The place where Columbus landed is now known as Fisherman's Point.
 Columbus declared the bay Puerto Grande.
 The bay and surrounding areas briefly came under British control during the War of Jenkins' Ear.
 Prior to the outbreak of the conflict, the bay was referred to as Walthenham Harbor by British cartographers.
 The British expeditionary force renamed the bay Cumberland Bay.
 They eventually retreated from the area after an attempt to march to Santiago de Cuba was repulsed by Spanish troops.

 Spanish–American War

 During the Spanish–American War, the U.S. fleet attacking Santiago secured Guantánamo's harbor for protection during the hurricane season of 1898.
-The Marines landed at Guantanamo Bay with naval support, and American and Cuban forces routed the defending Spanish troops.
-There is a monument on McCalla Hill to one Navy officer and five Marines who died in battle at Guantanamo Bay.
+Marines landed at Guantanamo Bay with naval support, and American and Cuban forces routed the defending Spanish troops.
+There is a monument on McCalla Hill to one Navy officer and five Marines who died in the Battle of Guantánamo Bay.